Tate & Lyle Boosts Shareholder Value with Buyback

 Tate & Lyle (GB:TATE) has released an update.

-Tate & Lyle has repurchased 220,489 of its ordinary shares as part of its ongoing share buyback program, with prices ranging from £7.54 to £7.62 per share.
-This move reflects the company’s strategy to enhance shareholder value by reducing the number of shares in circulation, potentially boosting earnings per share and market confidence.
-The repurchased shares are held in treasury, contributing to a total of 24,813,400 treasury shares.
+Tate & Lyle has repurchased 190,756 of its ordinary shares as part of its ongoing share buyback program, paying a volume-weighted average price of £7.41 per share.
+These shares will be held in treasury, contributing to a total of 25,309,932 shares in treasury and 451,412,801 shares in circulation.
+This move reflects the company’s strategic efforts to enhance shareholder value.

 For further insights into GB:TATE stock, check out TipRanks’ Stock Analysis page.